 - cool white or daylight white light: ≥5.300 K

-You can usually find the Kelvin value on the packaging of the illuminant or under "Technical data" in our store.
-You can read more about light color and which lamp is best for which application here.
+The Kelvin value can usually be found on the packaging of the illuminant or under "Technical data" in our store.